 #6.
 Catch a Movie at Cineplex for Only $2.99

 Did you know that every Saturday morning at 11am, Cineplex shows a Family Favourite screening?
 The Odeon in Westshore is currently the only local theatre that participates, but still a great tidbit to know, especially on a dreary Saturday morning where you want to get out of the house.
-The movie changes weekly, from new favourites like Sing, Trolls, and Minions, to the classics like Space Jam.
+The movie changes weekly, from new favourites like Abominable, Trolls, and Nanny McPhee, to the classics like The Land Before Time.
 Here's the schedule.

 #7.
 Zip Line at Caddy Bay